epiphany-platform/central-build-system/technical/doc/README.md

 terraform apply #type yes
 ```

-In output you get public IP of created VM.
-Please login to it as user: `azureuser`.
-Its ssh key is your public key taken from `~/.ssh/id_rsa.pub` if you don't have such key please create one.
+As an output you get a public IP of created VM.
+Please login to this vm as user `azureuser` using the ssh key from `~/.ssh/` direcory.
+If you don't have such key, please create one.

-In output you will get also 3 another lines which we will use later:
+In the output you will also get three another lines which we will use later:

 ```shell
 vm_rg_name = ""